 Gardening like a Ninja is about transforming your boring, ornamental landscape into a vibrant food forest with medicinal herbs, superfoods, and colourful vegetables.
-Ninja gardeners do it in an attractive, ornamental way, so that the neighbors aren’t even cognizant of the real role of your landscaping.
+Ninja gardeners do it in an attractive, ornamental way so that the neighbours aren’t even cognizant of the real role of your landscaping.

 The photography is pure eye candy.
 Vibrant colours, sharp focus, and glowing portraits of each plant are the rule.
 This is a book you’ll reference each winter, as you plan each section of your edible landscape transformation.

 This book is for those who need tips to move from lawn maintenance to edible abundance.
 You’ll find a crash course in garden design that will help you work out a plan for your specific circumstance, climate, hardiness zone, and eyesore areas that need help.
 For instance, Angela advises not growing food in the ‘Hell Strip’.
 But don’t worry.
 She doesn’t leave you with an eyesore.
 Instead, you can transform that area with nectar and pollen-rich plants for the wild bees.
 Genius!
 That will help your food forest be more productive and improve the curb appeal.

 Is this just for homeowners?
 Angela also gives some suggestions for container gardens that can transform your patio, deck, or apartment balcony.
 And if you have more land, you can grow all the food you need with the ideas in this book.